UNOMP/unified-node-open-mining-portal/README.md

     /* The UNOMP CLI (command-line interface) will listen for commands on this port.
-For example, blocknotify messages are sent to SuperNET Multipool through this. */ "cliPort": 17117,
+For example, blocknotify messages are sent to UNOMP through this. */ "cliPort": 17117,

     /* By default 'forks' is set to "auto" which will spawn one process/fork/worker for each CPU